grant-britchford/Ultimate-Horror-Quiz/README.md

 ### Testing

-- Javascript was typed in using the GitPod code Editor to clarify the code worked as it should and is clean before being pushed to the main branch on GitHub.
+- All Javascript code was done using Gitpod code editorb and was tested using the devtools console before being pushed to the main Github repository.

 ### Bugs

-#### Unsolved Bugs
+### Unsolved Bugs

 ### Deployment